patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Server-side filtering/sorting/pagination

 The usage is similar here, but some client-specific arguments are no longer required (like `getSortValues` and the `getItemValue` property of the filter category) and we break up the arguments object passed to `useLocalTableControls` into two separate objects passed to `useTableControlState` and `useTableControlProps` based on when they are needed.
 Note that the object passed to the latter contains all the properties of the object returned by the former in addition to things derived from the fetched API data.
 All of the arguments passed to both `useTableControlState` and `useTableControlProps` as well as the return values from both are included in the `tableControls` object returned by `useTableControlProps` (and by `useLocalTableControls` above).
 This way, we have one big object we can pass around to any components or functions that need any of the configuration, state, derived state, or props present on it, and we can destructure/reference them from a central place no matter where they came from.

+Note that the `tableControlState` object returned by `useTableControlState` contains a `cacheBuster` string property which changes any time the user interacts with filter, sort or pagination controls.
+Here we use it as a `useEffect` dependency to ensure the mock data is refetched accordingly.
+This value can also be used to cache data views we've already seen and avoid unnecessary fetches (see [Caching](#caching)).

 Note also: the destructuring of `tableControls` and returned JSX in this example **_is identical to the client-based example above_**.
 The only differences between client-paginated and server-paginated tables are in the hook calls; the `tableControls` object and its usage are always the same.